Opportunities for physics majors (and others)

 Some of the physics education research carried out in the department occasionally requires that classes be video recorded.
 These recordings are then analyzed for interesting segments that are then edited and transcribed.
 Employment in this capacity may involve any or all of these different elements.

-Check in the department office to see if any such opportunites are currently available , or contact Linda Kreis (email@example.com).
+Check in the department office to see if any such opportunities are currently available , or contact Linda Kreis (firstname.lastname@example.org).

 - Summer Research